-This is a series of Pueo pictures taken on the Big Island of Hawaii by Ed Folsom with a Pentax SF1 35mm camera.
+This is a series of Pueo pictures taken in the Waiki'i area of the Big Island of Hawaii by Ed Folsom with a Pentax SF1 35mm camera.

 Pueo is the Hawaiian word for owl.
 As with most or all Hawaiian words, it has multiple meanings, but the one we're concerned with here is owl.